zaiisao/Documentation/en/Agora Platform/terms.md

 #### <a name="cloud-recording"></a>[**<u>Cloud Recording</u>**](../../en/Agora%20Platform/cloud_recording.md)

-Cloud Recording is a component provided by Agora for recording and saving voice and video calls and interactive broadcasts on a third-party cloud storage through RESTful APIs.
+Cloud Recording is a component provided by Agora for recording and saving voice and video calls and interactive streaming on a third-party cloud storage through RESTful APIs.

 #### <a name="co-hosting"></a>[**<u>co-hosting</u>**](../../en/Agora%20Platform/co_hosting.md)